SimpliSafe vs. Fortress SecurityBy - 02/03/2017

 SimpliSafe vs. Fortress Security — Protecting You From Home Hazards

-Floods, fire, and CO2 can cause damage or worse… In fact, they can be more damaing than a burglary which is why many home security systems offer sensors that help monitor for these disasters.
+Floods, fire, and CO2 can cause damage or worse.
+In fact, they can be more damaging than a burglary, which is why many home security systems offer sensors that help monitor for these disasters.

 SimpliSafe Smoke Detector

-- Has a built-in siren which will sound when smoke is detected.
-Also, it will trigger a full-blown alarm.
+- Has a built-in siren which will sound and trigger a full-blown alarm when smoke is detected.

 - Professionally monitored systems can send a text or call alert directly to you.